-A stack probe is a sequence of code that the compiler inserts into every function call.
-When initiated, a stack probe reaches benignly into memory by the amount of space that is required to store the function's local variables.
+This option is an advanced feature to control stack probes.
+A stack probe is a sequence of code the compiler inserts into every function call.
+When activated, a stack probe reaches benignly into memory by the amount of space required to store the associated function's local variables.

-The default value of /Gs4096 allows the program stack of applications for Windows to grow correctly at run time.
-We recommend that you do not change the default value unless you know exactly why you have to change it.
+The default value of size allows the program stack of applications for Windows to properly grow at run time.
+Do not change the default setting of /Gs unless you know exactly why you need to change it.

-Some programs—for example, virtual device drivers—do not require this default stack-growth mechanism.
-In such cases, the stack probes are not necessary and you can stop the compiler from generating them by setting size to a value that is larger than any function will require for local variable storage.
+Some programs, such as virtual device drivers, do not require this default stack-growth mechanism.
+In such cases, the stack probes are not necessary.
+You can stop the compiler from generating stack probes by setting size to a value that is larger than any function will require for local variable storage.
 No space is allowed between /Gs and size.

-You can turn stack probes on or off by using check_stack. /Gs and the check_stack pragma have no effect on standard C library routines; they affect only the functions you compile.
+You can turn stack probes on or off by using check_stack.
+Note that /Gs and the check_stack pragma have no effect on standard C library routines; they affect only the functions you compile.